 What Should I Do if I Can’t Continue Repaying My Loan After Rehabilitation?

 If you still have trouble making your payments after loan rehabilitation, don’t panic!
 You should be able to talk to your loan servicer and explain your situation.
 For example, if your income or expenses change significantly, most school loan servicers will accommodate that.
 Remember that you will need proof of these changes to provide for your loan servicer.

 If you are having trouble simply because of bad financial habits, consider things like automatic payments, fixing your spending habits, budgeting, and using other financial tools and resources to prioritize your loan repayment.

 As mentioned earlier, student loan rehabilitation has several advantages.
 And in most cases is a much better option than default.
 Here are some benefits you can look forward to with student loan rehabilitation:

 Your Student Loan Will be Out of Loan Default Which is Good for Your Credit History

 Your federal loans will be removed from their default status, which can be extremely helpful for your credit.
-Defaulted loans will look like giant red flags for potential lenders, so getting your defaulted student loans out of that status will help your credit report.
+Defaulted loans will look like giant red flags for potential lenders, so getting your defaulted school loans out of that status will help your credit report.
 Keep in mind, though, that any late or missed payments that made you get to that student loan default status will not go away even after a student loan rehabilitation program to get out of default.